bkuhn/talks/ELC-2015/pristine-example.markdown

 + [*The Principles of Community-Oriented GPL Enforcement* at sfconservancy.org/linux-compliance/principles.html](https://sfconservancy.org/linux-compliance/principles.html).

-# This Is Not About Upstream.
+# But It's Not *Really* About Upstream.

 + Nevertheless, enforcement pursues the  second goal indirectly.

-+ GPL Compliance is usually *not* about what to do upstream.
++ GPL compliance is usually *not* about what to do upstream.

 + GPL is a license made for the users, not the developers.